GreatCoder1000/GoogolSharp/README.md

 ## 📄 License

-GoogolSharp is licensed under Apache License (2.0), but it uses **QuadrupleLib**, which is licensed under the LGPL-3.0 license.
+GoogolSharp is licensed under LGPL-3.0, and it uses **QuadrupleLib**, which is licensed under the same license.
 You can find the full license and source code for QuadrupleLib here:

 - [QuadrupleLib GitHub Repository](https://link-to-quadruplelib-repo)
 - License: [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html)